Teletext: Decline

 The World Wide Web began to take over some of the functions of teletext from the late 1990s.
-However, due to its broadcast nature, Teletext remained a reliable source of information during times of crisis, for example during the September 11 terrorist attacks when webpages of major news sites became inaccessible because of the high demand.
+However, due to its broadcast nature, Teletext remained a reliable source of information during times of crisis, for example during the September 11 attacks when webpages of major news sites became inaccessible because of the high demand.

 As the web matured, many broadcasters ceased broadcast of Teletext — CNN in 2006 and the BBC in 2012.
 In the UK the decline of Teletext was hastened by the introduction of digital television, though an aspect of teletext continues in closed captioning.
 In other countries the system is still widely used on standard-definition DVB broadcasts.

 A number of broadcast authorities have ceased the transmission of teletext services.